 As we’ve all come to learn, life sometimes throws a wrench into our plans, and the most valuable life lessons may be left unsaid and unremembered.
 With a bit of careful attention, though, this doesn’t have to be the case.
 As you plan your Family Reunions, why not take the opportunity to include the creation of your own personal version of a ‘family history book’?
 Start building a resource of the stories and knowledge and life lessons from the entire family, so that nothing is ever lost.
 These stories will show the world through the unique view of each storyteller, and together create a sense of continuity and lineage which will help teach lessons to future generations they may never get a chance to learn otherwise.

 Oftentimes, sadly, it’s the youngest generations who are least willing to participate in the sharing of knowledge that happens at Family Reunions, despite the fact that they have the most to learn.
 Parents can easily help show their children the value of learning from older generations by participating in the sharing of experiences themselves, and letting the children participate in their own version of the retelling.
 Teaching children and teens this kind of respect for the value of family history can have a profound impact on how carefully they will teach the next generation, extending the value of the knowledge indefinitely into the future.

-Here at Family Line Video, we capture life stories, family history and memories in Family Documentaries – Life Story Videos, Family History Videos, Anniversary Videos and Video Tributes.
+Here at Family Line Video, we capture life stories and family history in Family Documentaries – Life Story Videos, Family History Videos, 50th Anniversary Videos and Video Slideshows.

-These modern-day memoirs weave filmed and edited interviews with a parent or grandparent, together with family photos, documents, maps and other memorabilia to bring stories to life for younger generations to know and cherish.
+These modern-day memoirs weave filmed interviews with a parent, grandparent or multiple family members, together with photos, documents, maps and other memorabilia to bring stories to life for younger generations to know and cherish.
+(See Samples)

-Capture your stories today and give your children, grandchildren and great grandchildren a gift they will treasure for years to come.
+Your stories are too important to lose.
+Contact us today and give your children, grandchildren and great grandchildren a gift they will treasure for years to come.